Queenstown Airport: Incidents

 On 22 June 2010, a Pacific Blue flight to Sydney departed from Queenstown.
 At the time, the airport had no runway lights, so the airline mandated that departure occur at least 30 minutes before evening civil twilight, allowing enough time for the aircraft to return to the airport case of an emergency.
-The Boeing 737-800 took off on a departure requiring a visual segment, after the departure time limit and in poor weather conditions.
+The Boeing 737–800 took off on a departure requiring a visual segment, after the departure time limit and in poor weather conditions.
 Passengers described a distressing take-off procedure, with the aircraft flying at a low altitude above Lake Wakatipu and the surrounding mountain terrain.
 The take-off was deemed an endangerment to the safety of the 70 passengers and crew aboard by the Civil Aviation Authority.
 Both pilots were suspended over the incident, and in April 2011, the flight's captain was charged under the Civil Aviation Act with unnecessary endangerment.
 This charge was later reduced to one of a careless use of an aircraft, with a maximum fine of NZ$7,000.
 In March 2013, the pilot, Roderick Gunn, was found guilty and fined $5,100.

-In another separate incident in June 2010, two airliners were found to have had a high potential to have breached the 1000 foot vertical separation required, according to a report by the New Zealand Transport Accident Investigation Commission.
+In another separate incident in June 2010, two airliners were found to have had a high potential to have breached the required 1000-foot vertical separation, according to a report by the New Zealand Transport Accident Investigation Commission.
 Both were Boeing 737 aircraft, one operated by Qantas and the other by Pacific Blue.
-The report states that whether the minima was breached was not investigated further because in the circumstances it was clear that the potential for such a breach was high and that alone was a safety issue that needed addressing.
+The report states that the breach was not investigated further because, in such circumstances, it was clear (1) that the potential for such a breach was high and (2) that, by itself, such a potential was a safety issue that needed addressing.
 Because of the report and other concerns, Airways New Zealand and the Civil Aviation Authority have changed the procedures at Queenstown Airport.
-Flight paths have been altered for large passenger aircraft along with the use of multilateration air traffic management which both organizations say will ensure this situation is unlikely to be repeated.
+Flight paths have been altered for large passenger aircraft, along with the use of multilateration air traffic management that both organisations say will ensure this situation is unlikely to be repeated.